Coat-19 + Boots-19*

-The puffer jacket filled with single-use masks collected from the streets that wants to highlight the absurd pandemic-related pollution
+The puffer jacket + boots filled with single-use masks collected from the streets that highlights the absurd pandemic-related pollution

 The forerunner project of this sustainable design endeavor is Couch-19 - the iceberg-shaped modular pouf made with over 10.000 single-use masks collected from the streets of my hometown in northern Italy during the second wave of Covid on December 2020.
 The project successfully sent its first message around the world due to its important media coverage, calling out the harmful environmental effects of facemasks pollution and urging people to take action.

 To keep the momentum of the message going while also show a tangible example of what could be done with the (toxic) waste, I decided to partner up with Aleksi Saastamoinen - a Finnish fashion designer/photography artist based in Helsinki, and challenged him to come up with an impactful design that would further emphasize the extent of the environmental problem caused by the single-use masks pollution.
 Turning the infamous emblem of the pandemic into a striking fashion/environmental statement.